KaracaAI/KaracaNLP/README.md

 - **SentenceSpliter**: Split text into individual sentences.
 - **Emotion**: Guess the emotion expressed in a given text.
 - **News**: Categorize news articles into predefined categories.
+- **Deasciifier**: Convert ASCII-encoded Turkish text into its original form with diacritics and special characters.

 ## Installation